-Registration for the 2022 IEEE General Meeting Technical Tours can be done during the event registration.
+Registration for all 2024 IEEE PES GM Technical Tours can be paid and completed in the main event registration link.

 Pre-registration required